Consistency relations of amplitude and phase fluctuations of gravitational waves magnified by strong gravitational lensing: Conclusion

 \section{Conclusion}

 In this paper, we have derived the amplification factor for gravitational waves, describing the modification in amplitude and phase due to strong gravitational lensing by galaxies or galaxy clusters and weak gravitational lensing by cosmological density fluctuations.
 We have then used these formulae to prove that the consistency relations of the same form as those in previous work \cite{mizuno:new} hold even in the presence of strong lensing, as considered in this study.
 These relations provide a crucial test to distinguish a true gravitational wave signal from non-physical artifacts, such as instrumental noise or systematic errors.
 Our findings confirm that the consistency relations serve as a robust test even for weak lensing signals induced by cosmological density fluctuations magnified by strong lensing.
 Furthermore, we have investigated the dependence of these lensing statistics on the strong lensing magnification factor.
 Analysis of the kernel functions reveals that an increase in the magnification factor shifts the effective Fresnel scale towards larger scales and enhances the amplitude of the kernel function.
 This result indicates that strong lensing enhances the signal of cosmological density fluctuations on the effective Fresnel scale.
+We have also discussed the $\chi_a$-dependence of the kernel function in detail, and obtained its specific form as a function of $\chi_a$.
 Taken together, these results significantly raise the prospects for probing the small-scale structure of the universe using gravitational waves.